 OWL (Our Whole Lives) is a course designed to address a wide range of topics and issues associated with sexuality and sexual expression.
 The interactive course covers important topics such as communication in a relationship, how to break up, staying safe, gender identity, sexual orientation, body image, pregnancy, sexually transmitted diseases, and tough issues such as abortion and rape.
+The class will be offered to high school students in early 2019 – see below.

 The course is based on research and medicine rather than philosophy.
 This is not an abstinence-based course.
 While we believe abstinence is a great choice for teenagers, research tells us that 95% will choose to have sex.
 This course will give youth the skills to determine and set healthy boundaries, to make choices that are healthy for them, to talk about issues around sexuality, and to avoid pregnancy or disease should they choose to engage in sexual behavior.